xLightsSequencer/xLights/README.txt

    -- bug (gil)   Add mutex to prevent crash when deleting presets rapidly.
 Fixes #495.
    -- enh (gil)   Shift key will help snap model handles to horizontal/vertical alignments for two handle models.
    -- enh (gil)   Draw red/blue alignment lines for two handle models.
-   -- bug (keithsw) Fix test dialog handling of multi-universe E131 -- bug (keithsw) Fix test dialog handling of different start pixel specifications on models -- enh (keithsw) Move windows version to wxWidgets 3.1 2016.14  Mar 23, 2016
+   -- bug (keith) Fix test dialog handling of multi-universe E131 -- bug (keith) Fix test dialog handling of different start pixel specifications on models -- enh (keith) Move windows version to wxWidgets 3.1 2016.14  Mar 23, 2016
-   -- enh (keithsw) Piano support for audacity file reading.
+   -- enh (keith) Piano support for audacity file reading.
    -- bug (dkulp) Fix crash if mapping maps a model that isn't used in the source sequence.
 This fixes #505 -- enh (dkulp) Change how the group add/remove/editing is handled in Layout -- enh (dkulp) New model type "CandyCanes".
-Added cane rotation -- enh (keithsw) log capture on crash in debug report.
+Added cane rotation -- enh (keith) log capture on crash in debug report.
-   -- bug (keithsw) Fix bulbs flashing in test mode.
+   -- bug (keith) Fix bulbs flashing in test mode.
-   -- enh (keithsw) log4cpp added.
+   -- enh (keith) log4cpp added.
 These are library routines that allow enhanced logging of errors.
-   -- bug (keithsw) Add back in output control in test mode.
+   -- bug (keith) Add back in output control in test mode.
-   -- enh (keithsw) Redevelop Piano effect ... this is a ground up rewrite and is not compatible with the old piano effect.
+   -- enh (keith) Redevelop Piano effect ... this is a ground up rewrite and is not compatible with the old piano effect.
-   -- enh (keithsw) Add logging as a runtime capability for better debugability -- bug (keithsw) Fix LOR controllers in test mode Fix #502 -- bug (keithsw) Add back in multiselection in test mode -- bug (gil)     Fix timings not draw correctly when window is resized.
+   -- enh (keith) Add logging as a runtime capability for better debugability -- bug (keith) Fix LOR controllers in test mode Fix #502 -- bug (keith) Add back in multiselection in test mode -- bug (gil)     Fix timings not draw correctly when window is resized.
 Fixes #504.
    -- bug (gil)     Fix Pictures scaling issues.
 Fixes #501.
 2016.13  Mar 15, 2016
-   -- enh (gil) Added gradient option to bars effect -- enh (keithsw) Add a colour aware test mode ...
+   -- enh (gil) Added gradient option to bars effect -- enh (keith) Add a colour aware test mode ...
 RGBW.
    -- enh (dkulp)   Optimize the redraws on timer events a bit.
                       Drops CPU usage from 95% to about 60% on my machine.
    -- bug (gil)     Send render event for effects pasted to multiple cells.
 Fixes #497.
-   -- enh (keithsw) Move test tab to a separate dialog ... add new ways of selecting channels for testing.
+   -- enh (keith) Move test tab to a separate dialog ... add new ways of selecting channels for testing.
                   Access new TEST tab by going "Tools,Test" from main menu.
 We removed the TEST tab.
                   Side effect of this change is that switching show directories is now 1000% faster -- bug (gil)     Restore the audacity style operation of the Play button and fix animation play/pause.
 Fixes #493.